What is MarketViewer?

 When is new data released?

-New market analytics are generally available to Texas REALTORS® via MarketViewer on the first business day of the month.
-There is one month delay in availability of data.
-For example, March monthly analytics are available to Texas REALTORS® on May 1.
+New market analytics are generally available to Texas REALTORS® via MarketViewer on the 15th of the month for the previous month.
+For example, March monthly analytics are available to Texas REALTORS® on April 15.

 What geographies are available in MarketViewer?